victorobiahu07/mealplan-restapi/README.md

 In the GO folder, create 3 sub folders  bin, pkg and src.
 Most of the code logic will be in src.

-Installed Gorilla MUX for web configuration and project files
+Installed Gorilla MUX and BurntSushi/toml files for web configuration and project files using the following commands

+Enter command: go get github.com/gorilla to install Gorilla/MUX

+Enter command: go get github.com/BurntSushi/toml to install extra config files

 Set up MongoDB from Terminal using the following command: go get gopkg.in/mgo.v2